Sauk Valley Community College is committed to providing a safe and secure environment.

 Students receive information about evacuation and shelter-in-place/lock-down procedures during mandatory orientation sessions.
 Emergency procedures are also posted throughout campus and on the SVCC website.

-For further information, visit the Campus Security and Emergency Procedures website, the Information/Security Center located on the west end of the main building, or call the Security Supervisor (1C04) at 815.835.6323 or visit svcc.edu/about/security.
+For further information, visit the Campus Security and Emergency Procedures website, the Information/Security Center located on the west end of the main building, or call the Security (RM 1C04) at 815.835.6389 or visit svcc.edu/about/security.

 Students should report all accidents—personal and automotive—to the campus Information/Security Center (1C04), where students will be advised of next steps.
 The intent of reporting accidents is to protect individuals and to secure valid documentation for insurance purposes.
 If witnesses were present when the accident occurred, they should make appropriate written statements.
 It is the responsibility of the person involved in the accident to take the initiative in carrying out these procedures.

-Sauk Valley Community College has adopted the e2Campus emergency notification system that enables the school to send urgent news to cell phones.
+Sauk Valley Community College has adopted an emergency notification system that enables the school to send urgent news to cell phones.
 Once students sign up for the service, the school can text their cell phones with timely information about emergencies and campus closings.
-In addition to text messages, students can also choose to receive a phone call, email, or subscribe to RSS updates.
+In addition to text messages, students can also choose to receive a phone call, email.
 Depending on individual cell phone plans, there may be a nominal fee from the carrier to receive text messages, but there is no charge from the school to use the service.
-The service is available to all current students, faculty, and staff.
+The service is available to all current students, faculty, and staff, and the general public.
+Students, faculty, and staff may log in using their Sauk Login to add or update their information at svcc.edu/txt-alerts.
+Parents or members of the general public may create an account by visiting svcc.edu/txt-alerts.

 Campus Crime Statistics & Annual Security Report

 Community members, students, faculty, staff and guests are encouraged to report all crimes and public safety related incidents to SVCC security in a timely manner.
-To report a crime in progress, or an emergency on the SVCC campus, press the security button on any SVCC phone, call 815.835.6389, use the call boxes located around campus, dial 911 from a campus phone if possible or a personal phone, or report the crime to the Information/Security Center located on the west end of the main building (1C04).
-If assistance is required from the local police or fire departments, SVCC security or administration will contact the appropriate unit.
+To report a crime in progress, or an emergency on the SVCC campus, dial 911 from a campus phone if possible or a personal phone, use the call boxes located around campus, call 815.835.6389, or report the crime to the Information/Security Center located on the west end of the main building (RM 1C04)

 To report a non-emergency security or public safety matter, call campus security at 815.835.6389, email at email@example.com or visit security at the Information/Security Center located at the west end of the building.
 SVCC security will follow up with the incident report as soon as possible.

 The Information/Security Center will provide a campus security officer to safely escort students, faculty or staff upon request.
-Contact the Information/Security Center (1C04), use the call boxes located around campus, or call 815.835.6389.
+Contact the Information/Security Center (RM 1C04), use the call boxes located around campus, or call 815.835.6389.

 Lockers are located in designated areas on the first floor.
 The cost is $10 per semester.
-For more information, or to rent a locker, contact the Business Office (1H2), or call 815.835.6295.
+For more information, or to rent a locker, contact the Business Office (RM 1H2), or call 815.835.6295.

 Parking and Traffic Services

-Penalties for parking violations may be paid by mail or in person to the Business Office (3K10).
+Penalties for parking violations may be paid by mail or in person to the Business Office (RM 1H2).
 Failure to pay fines may result in a wheel clamp installed on the vehicle or the student account being frozen.